jeanlain/HTvertebrates/README.md

 ## Usage
 Run R scripts whose name start with numbers in the corresponding order, always from the installation directory, which should be set as the working directory.
-It is strongly recommended to run these scripts in interactive mode (from an R session), as adapting this pipeline to other datasets should require some modifications.
+Adapting this pipeline to other datasets and automating all procedures require modifications to the code.
+Some parts of the analysis were not automated.

 ## File description
-The R scripts whose names start with numbers perform successive stages of the analysis.
+The R scripts whose names start with numbers performed successive stages of the analysis.
 The purpose of each script is described by comments at the beginning of the script.

 - HTvFunctions.R and circularPlots.R contain functions required for the other scripts and are sourced automatically.
 - The remaining scripts are launched via Rscript (for long, CPU-intensive tasks), from the scripts whose names start with numbers.

 The following files are required by the scripts:
 - 307.species.info.txt gives general information about the genomes and is used to download genomes sequences from ncbi
-- ftp_links.txt is also used to download genomes sequences from ncbi
+- ftp_links.txt contains URL to the genome sequences
 - timetree.nwk is the timetree (newick format) used through the analysis
 - namedClades.txt is a table of major vertebrate clades in this tree, with their names and color codes used to make some of the paper's figures (these figures are generated with the scripts).
 - superF.txt makes the correspondance between repeatModeler family codes (first column), TE class (2nd column) and more common TE superfamily names (3rd column).
 It is used in steps 15 and 16.